Contact Us

 Lorena Fulcher

 In her prior role with the agency, she served as the Assistant Director of Operations and Programs where she focused on the design and implementation of public policy initiatives related to services for the disability community in Florida.
-In this role, Acting Director Fulcher was responsible for the oversight and development of community-based efforts that emphasize person-centered services aligned with the needs of Floridians with disabilities.
+In this role, Executive Deputy Director Fulcher was responsible for the oversight and development of community-based efforts that emphasize person-centered services aligned with the needs of Floridians with disabilities.
 Earlier in her career, she worked in the exceptional student education field aiding individuals with disabilities in correctional settings.

-Acting Director Fulcher is a graduate from Florida State University and is a lifelong resident of Tallahassee, Florida.
+Executive Deputy Director Fulcher is a graduate from Florida State University and is a lifelong resident of Tallahassee, Florida.

 A person smiling in front of a flag AI-generated content may be incorrect.